gohugoio/hugo/content/en/getting-started/directory-structure.md

 : The layouts directory contains templates to transform content, data, and resources into a complete website.
 See&nbsp;[details](/templates/).

 public
-: The `public` directory contains the published website, generated when you run the `hugo` command.
+: The `public` directory contains the published website, generated when you run the `hugo` or `hugo server` commands.
 Hugo recreates this directory and its content as needed.
 See&nbsp;[details](/getting-started/usage/#build-your-site).

 resources
 : The `resources` directory contains cached output from Hugo's asset pipelines, generated when you run the `hugo` or `hugo server` commands.
 By default this cache directory includes CSS and images.
 Hugo recreates this directory and its content as needed.